Koenkk/zigbee2mqtt.io/docs/devices/RTCGQ13LM.md

 Note that if you have already paired the device you will need to repair it after upgrading your adapter firmware.
 <!-- Notes END: Do not edit below this line -->

+## OTA updates
+This device supports OTA updates, for more information see [OTA updates](../guide/usage/ota_updates.md).

 ## Options
 *[How to use device type specific configuration](../guide/configuration/devices-groups.md#specific-device-options)*